 - 3.2.1 All off-site infrastructure shall be developed in the general locations as shown in Map C: Drainage, Map D: Domestic Sewer, and Map E: Water. - 3.2.2 Infrastructure services should be located within street rights-of-way. - 3.2.3 Development within the Secondary Plan area shall be supported by sufficient capacity from existing network and treatment infrastructure.
 Costs associated with upgrades to the existing off-site infrastructure that are not within the Development Charges Capital Plan shall be the developers' sole responsibility.
 [AM.
 B/L 7310] - 3.2.4 Development shall incorporate best management practices whenever possible, such as water conservation and reuse, and green storm water infrastructure (see Section 3.5).
 [AM.
-B/L 7310] - 3.2.5 Developments within SE1⁄4 9-10-19 WPM, SW1⁄4 10-10-19 WPM, and portions of N1⁄2 3-10-19 WPM within City limits shall design infrastructure services allowing existing developed sites, and if applicable future development nodes, to be connected to water, wastewater, and stormwater services. - 3.2.6 (Deleted) - 3.2.6 In accordance with the Water and Wastewater By-law, owners of existing developed sites shall be responsible for the cost of the connections of infrastructure services to their sites, but are encouraged to work with developers at the time of construction. - 3.2.7 Private infrastructure for multiple building sites, such as apartment complexes and bare land condominiums, shall connect to public infrastructure within an adjacent street right-of-way.
+B/L 7310] - 3.2.5 Developments within SE1⁄4 9-10-19 WPM, SW1⁄4 10-10-19 WPM, and portions of N1⁄2 3-10-19 WPM within City limits shall design infrastructure services allowing existing developed sites, and if applicable future development nodes, to be connected to water, wastewater, and stormwater services. - 3.2.6 The developer will be required to oversize any infrastructure required to support the full build out of the Secondary Plan area or future growth areas to the south, at the discretion of the City. - 3.2.7 In accordance with the Water and Wastewater By-law, owners of existing developed sites shall be responsible for the cost of the connections of infrastructure services to their sites, but are encouraged to work with developers at the time of construction. - 3.2.8 Private infrastructure for multiple building sites, such as apartment complexes and bare land condominiums, shall connect to public infrastructure within an adjacent street right-of-way.
 [AM.
-B/L 7195, 7310] - 3.2.8 (Deleted)
+B/L 7195, 7310] - 3.2.9 (Deleted)